Glossary of Terms

-The set of general education requirements all CU Denver students must complete.
+The set of general education requirements all undergraduate CU Denver students must complete.

-The core curriculum of the CU Denver Downtown Campus is designed to provide each undergraduate student with a high quality general education based on a liberal arts foundation, while allowing students flexibility based on their individual backgrounds and specific career goals.
+The core curriculum of the University of Colorado Denver is designed to provide each undergraduate student with a high quality general education based on a liberal arts foundation, while allowing students flexibility based on their individual backgrounds and specific career goals.
 The Core Curriculum develops multiple literacies, stimulates creative thinking, and utilizes technology.
-A goal of the CU Denver Core Curriculum is to engage students in developing sensitivity to diversity and developing their place in an urban environment as well as in the rapidly changing global environment.
+The goal of the University of Colorado Denver Core Curriculum is to engage students in developing sensitivity to diversity and developing their place in an urban environment, as well as in the rapidly changing global environment.

 The Core Curriculum includes courses in:

 - Behavioral Science

 - International Perspectives

 Courses students choose to take in addition to the core curriculum, school or college, and major requirements.

 Please see the Grading System section of the catalog for more information.